Suspects sought after woman, 92, brutally attacked, robbed in Quincy

-QUINCY, MA (WHDH) - Police in Quincy are searching for a pair suspects after an elderly woman was brutally attacked, bloodied and robbed in the city over the weekend.
+QUINCY, MA (WHDH) - Police in Quincy are searching for a pair of suspects after an elderly woman was brutally attacked, bloodied and robbed outside her Wollaston apartment over the weekend.

 Officers responded Sunday just after 8:30 a.m. to 91 Clay Street for a report of a resident who was knocked down and robbed of her purse.
 They found a 92-year-old woman with blood on her knuckles and dirt on her pants, according to police.

-Prendiville said an unidentified woman, who police believe is an accomplice to the crime, assisted her back to the lobby of 91 Clay Street, where she was helped by other residents and called police.
+Prendiville said an unidentified woman, who police believe is an accomplice to the crime, assisted her back to the lobby of her Clay Street apartment, where she was helped by other residents and called police.

-Prendiville described the suspect as a white man in his thirties, average height and weight, with facial hair.
+Prendiville described the attacker as a white man in his 30s, average height and weight, with facial hair.
 He was said to be wearing a hat “with a brim,” with pants and a hooded sweatshirt.

 As the incident was unfolding, police say a resident on Old Colony Avenue spotted a man walk from the CVS to a dumpster behind a nearby apartment building.
 The resident later found a pocketbook in the dumpster after the man had fled.
 The bag contained the victim’s wallet.

 Police say the pocketbook was returned to Prendiville, who said she was missing about $30-$50.
-Prendiville was transported to the hospital with a fractured sternum.
+Prendiville was transported to the hospital with a broken sternum.

 “Doris is a sweetheart.
 God love her.
 She is so nice,” said John Stanton, who lives in Predniville’s building.